kaixinishappy/Pawdopt/README.md

 6. **Cloud Storage:** Dog images are securely stored and retrieved from Amazon S3.

+You can check out how the features work in our demo video [here](https://drive.google.com/drive/folders/1xlEwgTDR_b42hHrOHW8pKtKT2L_6xhI_).
 ## Setup Instructions
 1. Clone the repository
 ```